bruggerl/gdp-height/README.md

 This command will generate HTML files in the `docs/src` directory which can be viewed in any Web browser.
 In the browser, it is possible to navigate the documentation.

+## Contributing
+Pull requests are welcome.
+For major changes, please contact the author before starting with the implementation.

 ## License
 MIT